The 11 Best Day Trips From Auckland

 The Coromandel

-To be honest, I’m not sure if a day trip will do the Coromandel justice.
-However, if you are strapped for time, there are a few spectacular spots that are close to each other and can easily be visited in just one day.
-If you’re not keen on a long drive, you can instead join a full day guided tour that will take you to most of these locations.
+To be honest, a day trip might not fully do the Coromandel justice.
+However, if you’re short on time, there are a few spectacular spots close to each other that can easily be visited in a single day.

 Karangahake Gorge Historic Walkway

-The Coromandel is also a great destination for day hikes and Karangahake Gorge Historic Walkway is one of my personal favourites.
-It is situated at the southern end of the peninsula, a one and a half hour’s drive from central Auckland.
-You can easily combine the gorge and a Coromandel beach on a day trip from Auckland.
+Located at the southern end of the peninsula, it’s just a one-and-a-half-hour drive from central Auckland.
+You can easily combine a visit to the gorge with a Coromandel beach on a day trip from Auckland.

 For more information about the track, check out the Karangahake Gorge page of the Department of Conservation’s website.